ajewer95/ajewer95.github.io/about.md

 I'm a biology major doing computer stuff for the first time.
 I'm completing my certificate of genomics.

 ### More Information
+I am not confident in my computer science abilities.

 ### Contact me